analogdevicesinc/ToF/doc/user-guide/ADTF3175D-EvalKit-610.md

       --fw <firmware>    Adsd3500 fw file
-      --split            Save each frame into a separate file (Debug) --netlinktest      Puts server on target in test mode (Debug) --singlethread     Store the frame to file using same tread --ic <imager-configuration>   Select imager configuration: standard, standard-raw, custom, custom-raw.
+      --split            Save each frame into a separate file (Debug) --netlinktest      Puts server on target in test mode (Debug) --singlethread     Store the frame to file using same thread --ic <imager-configuration>   Select imager configuration: standard, standard-raw, custom, custom-raw.
 By default is standard.
       --scf <save-configuration-file>    Save current configuration to json file